wpmetabox/meta-box-text-limiter/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.0.3 =
+* Fix: Multi-bytes characters are cut from the frontend.

 = 1.0.2 =
 * Fix: Warning in helper function if using limit by character.